 Federal check fraud is knowingly forging someone else’s signature on a check without their permission.
 This offense carries severe penalties, including lengthy imprisonment and substantial fines.
 If you find yourself facing such charges, seeking a strong and aggressive defense is crucial.
 That’s where our Washington check fraud lawyers at Logue Law Group can support you.
 Our team of skilled Washington PA DUI attorneys will leave no stone unturned in helping you achieve a successful outcome.

 What is Federal Check Fraud?

-Check fraud charges range in classification from a misdemeanor to a felony, with penalties as mild as community service to as severe as years of prison time.
+Check fraud charges span a range of classifications, from misdemeanors to felonies, with penalties varying from community service to several years of imprisonment.

 The federal court system and the Washington court system diverge in procedures and sentencing guidelines for fraud cases, creating a complex entity.
 Federal prosecutors possess abundant resources and avails them for thorough investigations conducted by skilled federal agents, setting them apart from their counterparts in Washington.
 Naturally, the consequences for conviction of a federal crime are more severe.
 However, fret not, for our Washington PA Criminal Lawyer is here to guide you.

 Notably, defenses are available for those accused of fraud.
 With the burden of proving intent to defraud on the prosecutor, an experienced Washington PA DUI attorney can present evidence demonstrating that the accused believed they possessed sufficient funds to cover the check.
 Depending on the circumstances, arguments may be made asserting mistaken identity, entrapment, or inadequate evidence for conviction.

 Ways in Which a Washington Check Fraud Attorney Can Help